Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 You can modify and copy the source files or sell these PCBs bare or populated as long as you respect the license terms (in brief, cite me).

-The PCBs proposed here allow you to make a [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) for cheap.
-The device is basically some unspecified Arduino (but do not loose time following with these [voluntarily confusing instructions](https://retro-spy.com/wiki/gameboy-printer-emulation-on-arduino-getting-started/)) pre-flashed with the [original Arduino emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) and hidden in a 3D printed shell.
-RetroSpy Pixel Viewer and Retrospy firmware work like a charm with the boards proposed here, as well as the combo Retrospy Pixel Viewer/Original Arduino emulator.
-Other said, just make your own, it's yet open-sourced !
+Want to make a [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) for cheap ?
+The device is basically some unspecified Arduino pre-flashed with the [original Arduino emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) and hidden in a 3D printed shell.
+Do not loose time following these [voluntarily confusing instructions](https://retro-spy.com/wiki/gameboy-printer-emulation-on-arduino-getting-started/), just make your own with the PCB here !

 ![](/All_PCBs.jpg)
 (yes, it is very fancy in blue)